towercity/Field-Recordings-Portfolio/README.md

 ##To implement
 - Make song stop playing not when modal is opened, but when closed
 - Transfer code angular
-- Change modals into full pages, or at least tabs
 - Add sub-urls to tabs
+- CSS transitions in switching tabs